 3. Cradle Mountain: Dove Lake & Dove Canyon

 Cradle Mountain on Tasmania’s North West Coast is one of the most iconic places in the state.
-While the Dove Lake at the base of the mountain isn’t very deep near the edges, it’s crystal clear waters are perfect for paddling- if you can brave the icy water!
+While the Dove Lake at the base of the mountain isn’t very deep near the edges, it’s crystal clear waters are perfect for paddling, if not swimming- if you can brave the icy water!

 But the water activity that I really recommend in this area is canyoning through nearby Dove Canyon.
-This involves abseiling down into the canyon and then making your way down the canyon via various obstacles including six waterfalls, rock jumping and a large pool out of which the only exit is via the 10m high ‘laundry chute’, nature’s version of a waterslide.
+This involves abseiling down into the canyon and then making your way down the canyon via various obstacles including six waterfalls, rock jumping and a 10 meter high ‘laundry chute’ – nature’s version of a waterslide.

 I’ve done this trip twice now with Cradle Mountain Canyons and I can’t recommend it enough.
-I would definitely advise going as close to peak summer as possible, as the water in the canyon is very cold, even with the wetsuits you’re given for the tour.
-And while the course is ideal for conquering fears and boosting confidence, if you are extremely afraid of heights, jumping into dark water or not a confident swimmer then this is probably not the tour for you, as there is no way to walk around the obstacles.
-If you’re like me and love to be adventurous in pristine nature, then this is one of the most exhilarating things on offer in Tasmania!
+However, I would definitely advise going as close to peak summer as possible, as the water in the canyon is very cold, even with the wetsuits you’re given for the tour!